headzoo/deskpro-sdk-react/docs/pages/props.md

 this.props.storage.setEntity({ note: '...' });
 ```

+!!! note
-Under the hood the SDK saves the value as "note:{ticket_id}".
-Which means the value of "note" is unique to the ticket the agent is viewing.
+    Under the hood the SDK saves the value using key "note:{ticket_id}".
+Which means the value of "note" is unique to the ticket being viewed.

 Once the values have been saved they can be read from the `this.props.storage.entity` object.